Frank Whittle: Development of the turbojet engine

 In January 1930, Whittle was promoted to flying officer.
 In Coventry, on 24 May 1930, Whittle married his fiancée, Dorothy Mary Lee, with whom he later had two sons, David and Ian.
 Then, in 1931, he was posted to the Marine Aircraft Experimental Establishment at Felixstowe as an armament officer and test pilot of seaplanes, where he continued to publicise his idea.
 This posting came as a surprise for he had never previously flown a seaplane, but he nevertheless increased his reputation as a pilot by flying some 20 different types of floatplanes, flying boats, and amphibians.

 While at Felixstowe, Whittle met with the firm of Armstrong Siddeley, and their technical advisor W.S.
 Farren.
 The firm rejected Whittle's proposal, doubting material was available to sustain the required very high temperatures.
-Whittle's turbojet proposal required a compressor with a pressure ratio of 4:1, while the best current supercharger only had half that value.
+Whittle's turbojet proposal required a compressor with a pressure ratio of 4:1, while the best current supercharger had only half that value.
 Besides publishing a paper on superchargers, Whittle wrote The Case for the Gas Turbine.
 According to John Golley, "The paper contained example calculations which showed the big increase in efficiency which could be obtained with the gas turbine at great height due to the beneficial effects of low air temperature.
 It also contained calculations to demonstrate the degree to which range would depend on height with turbojet aircraft."

 Every officer with a permanent commission was expected to take a specialist course, and as a result Whittle attended the Officers School of Engineering at RAF Henlow in 1932.
 He obtained an aggregate of 98% in all subjects in his entrance exam, which allowed him to complete a shortened one-year course.
 Whittle received a Distinction in every subject, except mechanical drawing, where he was described as "a very able student.
 He works hard and has originality.
 He is suitable for experimental duties."

-His performance in the course was so exceptional that in 1934 he was permitted to take a two-year engineering course as a member of Peterhouse, the oldest college of Cambridge University, graduating in 1936 with a First in the Mechanical Sciences Tripos.
-In February 1934, he had been promoted to the rank of flight lieutenant.
+His performance in the course was so exceptional that in 1934 he was permitted, though the scheme for RAF officers had been ended the year before, to take a two-year engineering course as a member of Peterhouse, the oldest college of Cambridge University, graduating in 1936 with a First in the Mechanical Sciences Tripos.
+The Ministry gave him permission to spend a further year after graduation working with the aerodynamicist Melvill Jones.
+On 1 February 1934, he was promoted to the rank of flight lieutenant.